desktop/desktop/docs/getting-started.md

 * Run `npm install` to get all required dependencies on your machine.
 * Run `npm run build:dev` to make a development build of the app.
 * Run `npm start` to launch the application.
-After it's successfully launched you can make changes which will be compiled in the background and these changes will either be hot-loaded into the app (if possible) or accessed by reloading the app (Ctrl/Command+R).
+Changes which will be compiled in the background.
+The app can then be reloaded to see the changes (Ctrl/Command+R).

 If you've made changes to the main-process you need to run `npm run rebuild:dev` and then `npm run start` for these changes to be reflected.